-Just imagine the supposed forger doing the following impossible things
+Just imagine the supposed forger doing the following

 Considering all this, it is impossible for a forger, even the most cleverest, to have made such a Shroud.
 Modern scientists, even the cleverest scientists of today, from the leading research institutions of the world, are unable to understand or explain how the image on the Shroud was formed.
-This then must be a miracle of Jesus which we can see to this day.

-Leonardo Da Vinci must have seen the image on the holy Shroud and, being impressed with the noble image on the holy Shroud, made his paintings using the Shroud image as the model.
+The claim of Leonardo Da Vinci making the Shroud of Turin is based on the fact that many of his paintings can be overlaid on the Shroud image to give exact matches.
+But it is quite possible that Leonardo Da Vinci must have seen the image on the holy Shroud and, being impressed with the noble image on the holy Shroud, made his paintings using the Shroud image as the model.
 Da Vinci was not the first one to make paintings using the holy Shroud image as the model.